lewiswolf/drum-modal-feedback/readme.md

 Once the analysis is completed, you can query the analysis bpatcher with a number of commands.

--   `getMode` takes a list of integer arguments, and outputs the nth loudest mode.
+-   `getMode` takes a list of integer arguments, and outputs the nth loudest mode(s).
--   `setCluster` takes an argument in cents, and limits the output of `getMode` to not produce any modes that are that distance in cents apart.
+-   `setCluster` takes an argument in cents, and limits the output of `getMode` to not produce any modes that are less than that distance in cents apart.
 -   `setRange` takes two arguments (f_min and f_max), and limits the output of `getMode` to that frequency range.

 ### Synthesis